MortenLohne/tiltak/README.md

 * play: Play against the minmax-based AI.
 * aimatch: Watch the minmax and mcts AIs play.
-* analyze: Mcts analysis of a hardcoded position.
+* analyze: Mcts analysis of a position, provided from a simple move list.

 # Build